 Process for the development of AOP at OECD

-Most of the AOP development and review is intended to take place via a web-based IT management tool (“AOP Knowledge Base”) which is in development and is being tested until the end of 2013.
-More information will be made publicly available after the testing phase.
+Most of the AOP development and review is intended to take place via a web-based IT management tool (“AOP Knowledge Base”) which was publically launched in September 2014.

 Once developed and reviewed by the Advisory Group on Molecular Screening and Toxicogenomics, and other relevant expert groups under the Test Guidelines Programme, the AOP is endorsed by the Working Group of the National Coordinators of the Test Guidelines Programme and the Task Force on Hazard Assessment, and declassified by the Joint Meeting overseeing the OECD work on chemical safety.